wrgeorge1983/Tom/docs/docs/real/architecture.md

 Workers execute the actual network commands:

 - Pull jobs from the Redis queue
-- Retrieve credentials from Vault (or YAML store)
+- Retrieve credentials from Vault (or other credential store)
-- Connect to devices using Netmiko or scrapli
+- Connect to devices using Netmiko or Scrapli
 - Execute commands and capture output
 - Store results back in Redis